McKale Center

 McKale Memorial Center is an athletic arena in the southwest United States, located on the campus of the University of Arizona in Tucson, Arizona.
-As the home of the university's Wildcats basketball team of the Pac-12 Conference, it is primarily used for basketball, but also has physical training and therapy facilities.
+As the home of the university's Wildcats basketball team of the Big 12 Conference, it is primarily used for basketball, but also has physical training and therapy facilities.
 Its construction is marked with a large copper cap that has oxidized brown.

 In the 1960s, it was recognized that the Wildcats' basketball venue, Bear Down Gymnasium, was outdated and in need of replacement.
 Major planning for the new facility began in 1966.
 During construction, the Wildcats briefly considered playing some of its 1971–72 home schedule in the then-newly completed 8,000-seat arena at the Tucson Convention Center, but eventually declined, remaining in Bear Down Gym until the new venue was ready.
-The new arena officially opened in February 1973 and has an official capacity of 14,644 spectators.
+The new arena officially opened in February 1973 and has an official capacity of 14,688 spectators.
 The elevation at street level is approximately 2450 ft above sea level.